 Nope, and nothing is.
 Lekker Check catches the obvious patterns, but new scams pop up every week.
 When in doubt, phone the company on a number you already know (not one from the message) and ask.

-With Enhanced off, the check happens entirely in your browser and your message is not sent anywhere.
-With Enhanced on, or if you tap "Send to a human", your message is sent to our servers for a deeper analysis and is stored so we can improve our detection.
-No personal details are attached unless you choose to provide an email address.
+When you check a message, it is sent to our servers for a deeper analysis and stored so we can improve our detection over time.
+No personal details are attached unless you choose to provide an email address when sending to a human.

 Scams are local.
 A message saying "your SASSA grant is suspended" means nothing to a checker built for the US, but it's one of the most common scams targeting South African pensioners.
 Lekker Check knows the SA playbook.